-- Who and what needs to change, where, and in which way, for the envisioned changes to become possible? - How can the project influence these envisaged change processes? - How to realise impact outside of the university?
-How will the project create the conditions for the effective uptake of new knowledge, applications and services? - How can the project integrate gender?
+- describing your operational and methodological approaches, - identifying key deliverables and activities (in line with the project's operational plan). - In the operational plan, activities are to be organized according to the six standard VLIR-UOS project domains giving particular attention for the standard domain dissemination/uptake strategy.
+How to realise impact outside of the university?
+How will the project create the conditions for the effective uptake of new knowledge, applications and services?

+- How can the project integrate gender?
 Explain the priorities in terms of integration of gender in the project strategy by reflecting on the actual gender situation and the potential impact of the project strategy. - How can the project integrate environment?
 Explain the potential influence of the project on the environment and explain how the project will integrate environmental priorities in its strategy.

-Design the strategy (=theory of action) by making use of one or more of the six standard project domains of intermediate change (STEP 4):
+Design the strategy (From strategy to operations; theory of action) by making use of one or more of the six standard project domains of intermediate change (STEP 4):

-- How can a set of changes that interact with each other be organised / clustered into the six VLIR-UOS prescribed domains? - Define intermediate changes by using the VLIR-UOS six project domains (select domains) - Formulate activities/deliverables to realise these intermediate changes in the selected domains (outputs)
+- How can a set of changes that interact with each other be organised / clustered into the six VLIR-UOS prescribed domains? - Select the VLIR-UOS intermediate changes domains along which you will Formulate activities/deliverables to realise these intermediate changes (outputs)